clariphy/clariphy.github.io-source/pages/about/overview.md

 <h1>Our Mission</h1>

 The Community Laboratory for AI Research at the Intersection with Physics (CLARIPHY) is a multidisciplinary collaborative effort between the particle physics and artificial intelligence research communities.
 It aims to understand how AI can radically extend the discovery potential of large data-intensive particle physics experiments while simultaneously providing a unique environment for driving AI research in new directions.
-Our collaboration pursues research activities which advance both required foundational research in this area as well as build pathways for transformative applications in physics.
+Our collaboration pursues research activities which advance the required foundational research in this area as well as building the pathways for transformative applications in physics.

 <h1>Particle Physics and Artificial Intelligence</h1>